-- 32 Interest rate on relevant Term Advance/Index Linked Advances: - [•] - 33 Term of relevant Term Advance/Index Linked Advances: - [ullet]
+32 Interest rate on relevant Term Advance/Index [●] Linked Advances:

+33 Term of relevant Term Advance/Index [●] Linked Advances:

 34 Other relevant provisions: [●]

 DISTRIBUTION

-35 (i) If syndicated, names of Managers: [Not Applicable/give names]

-(ii) Stabilising Manager (if any): [Not Applicable/give name]

-36 If non-syndicated, name of Dealer: [Not Applicable/give name]
+35 (i) If syndicated, names of Managers: [Not Applicable/give names] (ii) Stabilising Manager (if any): [Not Applicable/give name] 36 If non-syndicated, name of Dealer: [Not Applicable/give name]

+37 U.S. Selling Restrictions: [Reg.
+S Compliance Category; TEFRA C/

+TEFRA D/TEFRA not applicable]

-37 Additional selling restrictions: [Not Applicable/give details]
+38 Additional selling restrictions: [Not Applicable/give details]

 LISTING AND ADMISSION TO TRADING APPLICATION

-This Final Terms comprises the details required to list the issue of Bonds described herein pursuant to the listing of the Programme for the issuance of up to £10,000,000,000 Guaranteed Bonds financing Thames Water Utilities Limited.
+This Final Terms comprises the details required for issue and admission to trading on the London Stock Exchange's Regulated Market and admission to the Official List of the UK Listing Authority of the Bonds described herein pursuant to the listing of the Programme for the issuance of up to £10,000,000,000 Guaranteed Bonds financing Thames Water Utilities Limited.

 RESPONSIBILITY

+Duly authorised

 The Issuer and each Guarantor accepts responsibility for the information contained in this Final Terms [save for the [Financial Guarantor] Information]

+[(Relevant third party information) has been extracted from (specify source).
+[Each of the][The] Issuer [and the Guarantor] confirms that such information has been accurately reproduced and that, so far as it is aware, and is able to ascertain from the information published by (specify source), no facts have been omitted which would render the reproduced information inaccurate or misleading.]

 [The Financial Guarantor accepts responsibility for the [Financial Guarantor] Information contained in this Final Terms.]

+-

 Signed on behalf of the Issuer:

 By:

 Duly authorised

 Signed on behalf of Thames Water Utilities Limited:

 By:

 Duly authorised

 Signed on behalf of Thames Water Utilities Holdings Limited:

 By:

-Duly authorised

-Signed on behalf of Thames Utilities Finance Limited:
+Signed on behalf of Thames Water Utilities Finance Limited:

 By:

 Duly authorised

-Duly (addiorised

 Signed on behalf of Thames Water Utilities Cayman Finance Holdings Limited:

 By:

 Duly authorised

 [Signed on behalf of the Financial Guarantor]:

 By:

 Duly authorised

-Delete as applicable
+^{} Delete as applicable